The Fate of Jack Ma, and Alibaba’s Reversal of Fortune, is a Warning for the U.S. Tech Giants

 The trouble started a few months ago, with the initial public offering (IPO) for Ant Financial Group.

 Ant Financial was another hugely successful enterprise, focused on consumer lending and digital payments, that was attached to Ma.
-The Ant Financial IPO was set to raise nearly $35 billion by way of a dual listing in Hong Kong and Shanghai, and it would have been the largest IPO of all time. (.)
+The Ant Financial IPO was set to raise nearly $35 billion by way of a dual listing in Hong Kong and Shanghai, and it would have been the largest IPO of all time.
+(We wrote about it on Oct.
+28.)

-But then, at almost the last possible moment, the Chinese government killed the Ant Financial IPO citing regulatory issues. (.)
+But then, at almost the last possible moment, the Chinese government killed the Ant Financial IPO citing regulatory issues.
+(We wrote about that on Nov.
+10.)

 Rumor had it that Xi Jinping, China’s leader-for-life, had ordered the cancellation himself.
 Ma had apparently pushed the envelope too far with public criticism of China’s banks and regulatory agencies.